top of page

 How Does Diatomaceous Earth Work Against Brown Recluse Spiders?

 1. Physical Barrier: When applied in areas where brown recluse spiders are active, DE acts as a physical barrier.
 The abrasive particles stick to the spider's exoskeleton, creating tiny cuts that lead to dehydration.
+You can always use sticky traps to help trap them in corners and under and in-between appliances.

 2. Environmental Impact: DE is non-toxic to humans and pets, making it a safer alternative to chemical pesticides.
 It doesn't pollute the environment or cause harm to beneficial insects when used correctly.
+Used with repelling essential oils, you will be sure to not use anything toxic.

 How to Use Diatomaceous Earth for Brown Recluse Spiders